trieshard/source-strategy-assessment/framework.md

 ### Consumption - Sample Questions

-- Do you know how many people in your group are reading or reusing source code touched by the group?
+- Do you know the number of people in your group are reading or reusing source code touched by the group?

-- Do you know how many people in your group are reading or reusing source code external to the group?
+- Do you know the number of people in your group are reading or reusing source code external to the group?

 - Do you know what value people are getting from reading or re-using source